peernova/kestra-client-sdk/javascript-sdk/docs/AuthsApi.md

 > Object listApiTokensForCurrentUser()

-List all API Tokens for the authenticated user
+List API tokens for authenticated user

+Returns all API tokens belonging to the authenticated user.

 ### Example